What is the difference between the benefits of the two dental plans?

 What if I don’t meet passing standards for my biometric screenings?

-If you have biometric results that don’t meet passing standards, you will no longer need to take action to “pass”.
-These measurements are for your own assessment of your health, and it is up to you and your doctor to decide how to address your results.
+As long as your biometric results are submitted and approved at Guidance Resource, by September 30th, you will receive the preferred premium rates.
+The biometric screening results are for your own health assessment, and it is up to you and your doctor to decide how to address your results.

 What if I don’t use WoodmenLife health insurance?